-The ARM610 write buffer is provided to improve system performance.
-It can buffer up to 8 words of data, and 2 independent addresses.
-It may be enabled or disabled via the W bit (bit 3) in the ARM610 Control Register and the buffer is disabled and flushed on reset.
+The ARM710 write buffer is provided to improve system performance.
+It can buffer up to 8 words of data, and 4 independent addresses.
+It may be enabled or disabled via the W bit (bit 3) in the ARM710 Control Register and the buffer is disabled and flushed on reset.
 The operation of the write buffer is further controlled by one bit, B, or Bufferable, which is stored in the Memory Management Page Tables.
 For this reason, in order to use the write buffer, the MMU must be enabled.
 The two functions may however be enabled simultaneously, with a single write to the Control Register.
 For a write to use the write buffer, both the W bit in the Control Register, and the B bit in the corresponding page table must be set.
+It is not possible to abort buffered writes externally; the abort pin will be ignored.